pulzze/autoflow-documentation/docs/ids/action-data-binary-base-decode/tooltip.md

-Decodes a string encoded in specified base into a binary.
+Decodes a string into a binary using a specified base